 What’s the appeal of Southeast Asia?

-Have you seen any companies that are in a similar space as Invsta?
+What companies are in a similar space as Invsta in Asia?

 – Asia Media Centre